Iran ratchets up tensions with higher enrichment, draws warnings

 “The Iranian government is trying to create a crisis that will force a multilateral negotiation without precipitating a war,” said Jon Alterman, director of the Middle East Program at the Center for Strategic and International Studies.

-Additional reporting by Thomas Escritt in Berlin; Kylie MacLellan in London, Paris bureau and Francois Murphy in Vienna; Writing by Michael Georgy; Editing by Keith Weir and Dale Hudson
+Additional reporting by Thomas Escritt in Berlin; Kylie MacLellan in London, Paris bureau and Francois Murphy in Vienna; Writing by Michael Georgy; Editing by Keith Weir, Dale Hudson and Alexandra Hudson